romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In a software development organization on GitHub, what are the specific responsibilities of a GitHub App manager?
+Q: In a software development organization on GitHub, what are the specific responsibilities of a GitHub App manager?
 <details><summary>Show the answer</summary><p>

 - **GitHub App managers can adjust the settings for GitHub App registrations owned by the organization but cannot install or uninstall GitHub Apps**